Azure/azure-functions-kafka-extension-sample-confluent/README.md

 ### Running the sample

 * Send some messages to the users Topic.
-You can do so either using the sample application given in the quick start or using the Confluent Cloud interface.
+You can do so using the sample application given in the quick start, the ccloud CLI, or using the Confluent Cloud interface.
+Instructions for producing messages with the ccloud CLI can be found in the "Tools & Client Configuration" tab in the Confluent Cloud web portal.

-See Step 5 and 6 in the [quickstart](https://docs.confluent.io/current/quickstart/cloud-quickstart/index.html#cloud-quickstart)
+For instructions using the sample application, see Step 5 and 6 in the [quickstart](https://docs.confluent.io/current/quickstart/cloud-quickstart/index.html#step-5-create-sample-producer)

 ![CreateKafkaMessages](https://github.com/Azure/azure-functions-kafka-extension-sample-confluent/blob/master/images/kafka-cluster-create-messages.png)